You want smart political talk without the meltdowns?

 Thank you for having me on.

-This is a great blessing for freedom of speech in America, but we have a bigger problem, and that's where the free speech will not fix our dying democracy.
+But we have a bigger problem, and that's where the free speech will not fix our dying democracy.

-And voters vote, go home and stay silent.
+And voters vote, go home, and stay silent.

-And to keep our representative democracy.
+And to keep our representative democracy, voters must stay informed and involved.

 Because without voter input, there's no democracy.

-Without democracy, there's no freedom.
+And without democracy, there's no freedom.

 Currently, I don't even think Democrats are running elections anymore.

-I look at Katie Hobbs.
+Look at Katie Hobbs.

 Katie Hobbs doesn't debate.